EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/rasperry_pi_setup.md

 As the pi4 `ill be put on the robot,`e `ant it to run the node and listen for commands on turning on.

-You have a shell file under 'utils' to run the commands.
+You have a shell file under 'utils' called "setting_node_on_startup.sh" to run the commands.
 The shell script assumes linux user name 'pi' is used.

 The shell file is based on the follo`ing guide: